Skip to main content

 Relevant AI Threat Domains

-• Discrimination & Social Harm — Systematic bias in AI systems affecting access, treatment, and opportunity
+• Discrimination & Social Harm — Systematic bias in AI systems affecting access to housing, employment, credit, healthcare, and justice

-• Privacy & Surveillance — Disproportionate surveillance and data extraction from disadvantaged communities
+• Privacy & Surveillance — Disproportionate surveillance and data extraction from disadvantaged communities, including predictive policing and welfare monitoring

 • Human-AI Control — Removal of human agency and recourse mechanisms for populations with limited advocacy power